shawnbot/tagalong/README.md

 Tagalong is a tool for creating progressively enhanced HTML templates.
 Write your content in HTML, add attributes that describe how data maps to each element, and update the DOM with a single JavaScript call.
-Tagalong uses [incremental-dom] under the hood, minimizing the number of changes to the DOM and limiting [layout thrashing].
+Tagalong uses [morphdom] under the hood, minimizing the number of changes to the DOM and limiting [layout thrashing].

 Given this HTML: